-Ask yourself this question: Is this e-mail completely relevant to the person on copy (CC) or blind copy (BCC)?
+- Rethink the CC/BCC: Ask yourself this question: Is this e-mail completely relevant to the person on (CC) or (BCC)?
 If used judiciously, the CC or BCC can be a useful tool in today’s business environment.
-But overused, it is simply annoying and will cease to get the recipients’ attention.
-(Important tip: start using BCC for ALL forwards—if you choose to forward at all—since it protects your precious network of e-mail recipients from being bombarded by your other friends and colleagues).
+But overused, it is simply annoying and will cease to get the recipients’ attention and potentially make you appear to be politically motivated in your work habits.

+- Do you really need to REPLY TO All?
 Same as #2 above.
-When you reply all it should be because every single person on that list NEEDS your reply.
+I personally think reply-all should be outlawed-it’s unnecessary email traffic.
+When you reply all, it should be because every single person on that list NEEDS to see your reply.

-If you feel very strongly about something, pick up the phone to say it or schedule a time to see the person face-to-face.
-E-mail is not the right venue for resolving conflict.
-On the contrary, the speed of it creates an exaggerated potential for misinterpretation and can add to the conflict.
-Think twice before you send that snippy response; the momentary satisfaction you feel from hitting SEND is probably not worth the dent you will make in your reputation as a professional.
+- When there is conflict—Pick.
+Up.
+The.
+Phone: If you feel very strongly about something, pick up the phone to say it or schedule a time to see the person face-to-face.
+Email is not the right avenue for resolving conflict.
+On the contrary, the speed of it creates an exaggerated potential for misinterpretation and can add to the conflict or even cause it.
+Think twice before you send that snippy response; the momentary satisfaction you feel from hitting SEND is probably not worth the dent you will make in your reputation/relationships as a professional.

 “Slow down and everything you are chasing will come around and catch you.”